oracle-livelabs/database/heatwave-movie-stream/create-automl/create-automl.md

 1. Train the ML models:

     a.
-Train the two remaining models
+Train the two remaining models.
+Hit **ENTER** to execute the last command

     ```bash
     <copy>